background image

 Representative:

-Licensed employees in the University’s Security
+means all Licensed employees in the University’s Security

 Services Department